- Ling zhi

 In small clinical studies, reishi increased plasma antioxidant capacity (6) (7), and enhanced immune responses in cancer patients (8) (40).
 In another study, a water-soluble reishi extract appeared to suppress development of colorectal adenomas (41).
-Remission of hepatocellular carcinoma (HCC) was reported in a few cases in a single study (23).
+Remission of hepatocellular carcinoma was reported in a few cases in a single study (23).
 Another case study series suggests a dietary supplement containing Reishi mushroom spore may have a negative effect on gastrointestinal cancer patients (42).
-However, further research is needed to establish use of reishi in first-line cancer treatment or to prolong long-term cancer survival.
+Further research is needed to establish the use of reishi in first-line cancer treatment or to prolong long-term cancer survival.
 However, it may have a role in stimulating host immunity and in enhancing tumor response (44) (45).

 An in vitro study reported that reishi mushroom extract has toxic effects in leukocytes (14).
 There are also a few documented cases of hepatotoxicity (24) (25).
 More research is therefore needed to determine its safety and effectiveness as an adjunctive cancer treatment.

 Beta glucans, polysaccharides present in reishi, have demonstrated antitumor and immunostimulating activities (18) (40).
 Its triterpene compounds may inhibit tumor invasion by reducing matrix metalloproteinase expression (16), and tumor metastases by limiting attachment to endothelial cells (17).
 Recent findings indicate that reishi induces natural killer (NK) cell cytotoxicity against various cancer cell lines via activation of the natural cytotoxic receptors (NKG2D/NCR) and mitogen-activated protein kinase (MAPK)-signaling pathways, which result in exocytosis of perforin and granulysin (31).
 Reishi polysaccharides were also shown to increase expression of the major histocompatibility (MHC) class I and costimulatory molecules on melanoma cells, resulting in enhanced antitumor cytotoxicity (32).
 In human ovarian cancer cells, reishi inhibits proliferation by suppressing vascular endothelial growth factor (VEGF) expression and upregulating connexin 43 expression (39).